DasLab/arnie/docs/setup_doc.md

 Arnie is a set of wrappers to call other packages.
 So in order for Arnie to work right, we have to do a little bit of lifting at the start to 1) download and compile those packages, and 2) tell Arnie where they are in our arnie.rc file.

 Below is a set of notes with instructions / tips for installing packages on Mac and Linux.

-*Disclaimer*: There are many more ways to do this!
+There are many more ways to do this!
 This is just what I (HKWS) have found to work and have recently tested.

-*You don't have to install all of the packages described here for arnie to work.*
+You don't have to install all of the packages described here for arnie to work.
 At a minimum, setting up Vienna is required.
 Beyond that, your needs will dictate what other packages you set up.

-Desire more accurate thermodynamic predictions?
-Set up EternaFold (CONTRAfold + EternaFold params)
+- Desire more accurate thermodynamic predictions?
+Set up EternaFold

-Running RNAStructure + SHAPE?
+- Running RNAStructure + SHAPE?
 Set up RNAstructure (Thanks to Ramya Rangan!)

-Benchmarking packages / skeptic of all?
+- Benchmarking packages / skeptic of all?
 Set up all of them!

 This document contains instructions to download, compile, and set paths for all of the following packages: